natesworksdev/Ryujinx/CONTRIBUTING.md

 ### Writing a Good Feature Request

-Please review any feature requests already opened to both check it has not already been suggested, and to familiarise yourself with the format.
+Please review any feature requests already opened to both check it has not already been suggested, and to familiarize yourself with the format.
 When ready to submit a proposal, please use the [Feature Request issue template](https://github.com/Ryujinx/Ryujinx/issues/new?assignees=&labels=&projects=&template=feature_request.yml&title=%5BFeature+Request%5D).

 ### Writing a Good Bug Report

 Good bug reports make it easier for maintainers to verify and root cause the underlying problem.
 The better a bug report, the faster the problem will be resolved.
 Ideally, a bug report should contain the following information:

 * A high-level description of the problem.
 * A _minimal reproduction_, i.e. the smallest time commitment/configuration required to reproduce the wrong behavior.
 This can be in the form of a small homebrew application, or by providing a save file and reproduction steps for a specific game.
 * A description of the _expected behavior_, contrasted with the _actual behavior_ observed.
 * Information on the environment: OS/distro, CPU, GPU (including driver), RAM etc.
-* A Ryujinx log file of the run instance where the issue occured.
+* A Ryujinx log file of the run instance where the issue occurred.
 Log files can be found in `[Executable Folder]/Logs` and are named chronologically.
 * Additional information, e.g. is it a regression from previous versions?
 Are there any known workarounds?

 When ready to submit a bug report, please use the [Bug Report issue template](https://github.com/Ryujinx/Ryujinx/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D).